VenkataNarayanaYarava/nsearch-devops-challenge/README.md

 #### Requirement

-● A private isolated network which would best suit Symbiosis’s 2 tier architecture needs.
+● A private isolated network which would best suit company’s 2 tier architecture needs.
 In order to meet their internal SLAs, they require a highly available solution as well.

-● Symbiosis being a B2C company, would typically like its web applications to be accessible over the internet and thus handle HTTP traffic.
+● company being a B2C company, would typically like its web applications to be accessible over the internet and thus handle HTTP traffic.

 ● The database tier should have restricted access (not open to HTTP) and allow traffic only through the web tier.

 ● They would like to reduce the administrative burden of managing their SQL database and require a managed database for their SQL engine in the proposed solution.
 They need the database to be highly available.

 ● Currently they experience medium to high traffic on their network.
 How can they scale their application to meet demand?

 ● Effective distribution of load

-● Recommend logging metrics collection and monitoring ● Recommend a DevOps pipeline
+● Recommend logging metrics collection and monitoring

+● Recommend a DevOps pipeline

 ● Recommend types of testing methodology and tools(if applicable) Suggest software packaging, distribution and deployment mechanism

 ● What would you suggest for Infrastructure as code, testing and deploying changes